HanslettTheDev/quotes-web-app/README.md

     ```

 - ### Linux and Mac
-  - Create a virtual environoment
+  - Create a virtual environment
     ```command prompt
     python3 -m venv (name of your environment)
     ```